-The SEO and Social Info tabs are the fifth and sixth ones you are presented when accessing the launchpad for an Experience.
+The SEO and Social Info tabs are the fifth and sixth ones you are presented when accessing the Experience Manager for an Experience.

 In the SEO tab you can configure the way this Page Experience will look like when a potential visitor finds it on a search engine.